Algebraic solutions of linear differential equations: an arithmetic approach: Several natural differential equations have algebraic solutions

 \begin{example} Interestingly, Pólya's result becomes false for more than two variables.
 A simple example is provided by the rational function $1/(1-x-y-z) = \sum_{i,j,k} \frac{(i+j+k)!}{i!j!k!} x^iy^jz^k$, whose diagonal is

-The transcendence of this function can be proved in various ways, for instance by using asymptotics: Stirling's formula implies that $\frac{(3n)!}{n!^3} \sim \frac{\sqrt{3}}{2\pi} \, \frac{27^n}{n}$ when $n$ goes to infinity, and the presence of the factor $n^{-1}$ is incompatible with algebraicity.
+The transcendence of this function can be proved in various ways, for instance by using asymptotics: Stirling's formula implies that $\frac{(3n)!}{n!^3} \sim \frac{\sqrt{3}}{2\pi} \, \frac{27^n}{n}$ and the presence of the factor $n^{-1}$ is incompatible with algebraicity by \cref{crit:Flajolet}.
 Another proof is based on rewriting

 and by using the Schwarz or the Landau-Errera criteria mentioned above. \end{example}

 The diagonal in~\cref{eq:hyperdiag} is hypergeometric, hence D-finite.
 In general, there is no reason that the diagonal of a multivariate rational function be hypergeometric.
 However, that all such diagonals are D-finite functions is a general fact.
 In fact, much more holds: a theorem by Lipshitz~\cite{Lipshitz88} states that if $F(x_1,\ldots,x_n)$ is a multivariate D-finite function\footnote{This means that $F$ satisfies a system of $n$ linear partial differential equations, the $i$-th one being an ordinary linear differential equation with respect to $\frac{\partial}{\partial x_i}$ and with polynomial coefficients in $x_1, \ldots, x_n$.}, then $\Diag(F)$ is D-finite.